Meet our Team of Coaches

 Jen Blackburn took up running after her first child was born in 1998.
 After running her third half marathon in 2008 Jen was diagnosed with a stress fracture in her shin and found out that her blood pressure was dangerously high.
 While the stress fracture healed, the lack of exercise and a poor diet led to significant weight gain.
 In October 2009 Jen met Jeremy Stecker and decided to give CrossFit a try.
 The crazy fun workouts were a welcome change to running the same routes over and over and the encouragement and support of the ECF Community was amazing.
 Jen’s blood pressure meds were cut in half within the first two months of CrossFit.
 Fast forward to 2013.
 Jen has lost over 25 pounds, and is no longer in need of the medications that were once a necessity.
 Jen realized that at 41 years of age she was stronger, happier & healthier than she was twenty years prior…and she wanted others to realize that the same could be true for them.

-Jen is now certified as a CrossFit Level I Trainer, a CrossFit Goal Setting Trainer and will attend the CrossFit Olympic Lifting Certification in May 2103.
+Jen is now certified as a CrossFit Level I Trainer, a CrossFit Goal Setting Trainer and CrossFit Olympic Lifting.
 In addition, she completed the Whole30 Challenge and participated in the Whole 9 Foundations of Nutrition Workshop.

 “My passion is to encourage people through their CrossFit journey.
 To help them realize they CAN do hard things, they CAN lift heavy stuff, they WILL get stronger and more fit every time they come to CrossFit.
 The fun we have and the huge community of friends we make is just a bonus!”.